-17. CONSENTS
+26. CONSENTS

-- 17.1 PwC has given and has not withdrawn its written consent to the inclusion in this Registration Document of its accountants' report on the Historical Financial Information as set out under Section A "Accountants' Report on the Historical Financial Information" of Part VI "Historical Financial Information", and has authorised the contents of that report as part of this Registration Document for the purposes of 1.2 of Annex 1 of the PR Regulation. - 17.2 CIL, with registered office at 30 King Street, London EC2V 8EH has given, and has not withdrawn, its written consent to the inclusion of the information from the report it prepared at the request of the Company in this Registration Document which has been sourced to CIL.
-For purposes of 1.2 of Annex 1 of the Prospectus Delegated Regulation.
-CIL has authorised the information included in this Registration Document which is sourced to CIL and accepts responsibility for the inclusion of such information in this Registration Document.
+- 26.1 PwC has given and has not withdrawn its written consent to the inclusion in this document of its accountants' report on the Historical Financial Information as set out under Section A "Accountants' Report on the Historical Financial Information" of Part VII "Historical Financial Information", and its accountants' report on the Unaudited Pro Forma Financial Information as set out under Section A "Accountants' Report on the Unaudited Pro Forma Financial Information" of Part VIII "Unaudited Pro Forma Financial Information", and has authorised the contents of those parts of the document which comprise its reports for the purposes of Rule 5.3.2R(2)(f) of the Prospectus Regulation Rules. - 26.2 CIL, with registered office at 30 King Street, London EC2V 8EH has given, and has not withdrawn, its written consent to the inclusion of the information from the report it prepared at the request of the Company in this document which has been sourced to CIL.
+For purposes of Prospectus Regulation Rule 5.3.2R(2)(f), CIL has authorised the information included in this document which is sourced to CIL and accepts responsibility for the inclusion of such information in this document.
 To the best of the knowledge of CIL, such information is in accordance with the facts and contains no omission likely to affect its import.
-This declaration is included in this Registration Document in compliance with item 1.2 of Annex 1 of the Prospectus Delegated Regulation.
+This declaration is included in this document in compliance with item 1.2 of Annex 1 of the Prospectus Delegated Regulation.

-18. GENERAL AND DOCUMENTS AVAILABLE FOR INSPECTION
+27. GENERAL AND DOCUMENTS AVAILABLE FOR INSPECTION

-- 18.1 Copies of the following documents will be available for inspection for a period of 12 months on the Company's website at www.stelrad.com and during usual business hours on any weekday (Saturdays, Sundays and public holidays excepted) for a period of 12 months from the date of publication of this Registration Document at the Company's registered office: - (a) the Articles of Association; - (b) PwC's accountants' report set out in Section A "Accountants' Report on the Historical Financial Information" of Part VI "Historical Financial Information"; - (c) the consent letters referred to in paragraph 17 "Consents" of this Part VII "Additional Information"; - (d) the CIL Report; and - (e) this Registration Document. - 18.2 The documents set out above in paragraph 18.1 are also available for inspection at the Company's registered office for a period of 12 months from the date of publication of this Registration Document.
+- 27.1 Copies of the following documents will be available for inspection for a period of 12 months following Admission on the Company's website at www.stelradplc.com and during usual business hours on any weekday (Saturdays, Sundays and public holidays excepted) for a period of 12 months from the date of publication of this document at the Company's registered office: - (a) the New Articles of Association; - (b) PwC's accountants' report set out in Section A "Accountants' Report on the Historical Financial Information" of Part VII "Historical Financial Information"; - (c) PwC's accountants' report set out in Section A "Accountants' Report on the Unaudited Pro Forma Financial Information" of Part VIII "Unaudited Pro Forma Financial Information";

+- (d) the consent letters referred to in paragraph 26 "Consents" of this Part X "Additional Information"; - (e) the CIL Report; and - (f) this document. - 27.2 The documents set out above in paragraph 27.1 are also available for inspection at the Company's registered office for a period of 12 months from the date of publication of this document.
 Any inspection of these documents in person may only take place in accordance with the measures imposed by the UK Government in connection with the COVID-19 pandemic.

-PART VIII DEFINITIONS
+PART XI DEFINITIONS

-The definitions set out below apply throughout this Registration Document, unless the context requires otherwise.
+The definitions set out below apply throughout this document, unless the context requires otherwise.